 - Developing and implementing care plans that cater to specific patients’ needs

-- Performing minor housekeeping tasks
+- Performing minor household management tasks

 To learn more about the PSW profession, check out our blog post on How To Know If A PSW Career Is Right For You.

-Why Become a PSW in Ontario
+Why Become a Personal Support Worker in Ontario

-The need for Personal Support Workers in Ontario grows each year as our population continues to age.
+The need for personal support workers in Ontario grows each year as our population continues to age.
 In 2016, 16.4% of Ontario’s population, totalling about 3 million people, were over the age of 65.
 That percentage is expected to jump to 25% by 2041.
 Nursing homes and long-term care facilities will continue to need professionals to assist in caring for this ever-growing population of elderly Canadians.